 The University acknowledges the special role of higher education in promoting equality of opportunity and furthering social inclusion.
 We recognise that ensuring equality of opportunity is essential for the high-quality performance and long-term success of the University.
 All staff and students have rights and responsibilities in relation to the promotion of equality of opportunity, as acknowledged by the Single Equality policy.

-The lesbian, gay, bisexual, transgender and queer plus staff network is here to support and represent LGBTQ staff at Westminster.
+The Q+ Network is here to support and represent LGBTQ staff at Westminster.
 We are committed to raising LGBTQ visibility on campus and promoting the wealth of queer work (academic and otherwise) happening at the University.

 In the past we have worked with the University on LGBT equality and diversity policy, and with the Students’ Union LGBTI+ Society around campus safety.
 We have also held socials, film screenings, talks and network outings.
 The network is in regular contact with other London universities' LGBT networks to share information about news and events.